Supracompetitive Pricing Under AI Monoculture: Introduction

-We consider a symmetric duopoly pricing game in which two sellers compete by simultaneously choosing between a high-price strategy ($H$) and a low-price strategy ($L$).
-Both sellers delegate their pricing decisions to the same LLM.
-The LLM's behavior is characterized by two parameters: a \emph{propensity parameter} $\theta \in [0,1]$ representing the model's internal preference for high-price recommendations, and an \emph{output fidelity} $\rho \in [0.5,1]$ capturing the alignment probability between this preference and the generated output.
-The LLM updates its propensity through model retraining: after observing actions and outcomes over every batch of $b \geq 1$ decision rounds, the model evaluates the relative performance of high-price versus low-price recommendations and adjusts $\theta$ accordingly.
+{\bf Model.} We consider a symmetric duopoly pricing game in which two sellers compete by simultaneously choosing between a high-price strategy ($H$) and a low-price strategy ($L$).
+Both sellers delegate their pricing decisions to a shared AI model (motivated by the concentration of LLM providers documented above).
+The model's behavior is characterized by two parameters: a \emph{propensity parameter} $\theta \in [0,1]$ representing the model's internal preference for high-price recommendations, and an \emph{output fidelity} $\rho \in [0.5,1]$ capturing the alignment probability between this preference and the generated output.
+The model updates its propensity through model retraining: after observing actions and outcomes over every batch of $b \geq 1$ decision rounds, the model evaluates the relative performance of high- versus low-price recommendations and adjusts $\theta$ accordingly.
 This update follows a log-odds recursion that increases $\theta$ when high prices outperform and decreases it otherwise.